 Next steps after conversion to Xero

 We try to make your conversion as comprehensive as possible, aiming to save you as much time as we can.
-However, there are some things that we are not able to do because of limitations in the software process we use.
+However, there are some things that we are not able to do because of limitations in the software process we use to enter data directly into the Xero accounting system.

-These are the tasks you will need to perform post-conversion:
+These are the tasks you will need to perform post-conversion if applicable:

-We do not set your VAT number and return periods.
-This is something that you will want to correct before completing your next VAT return.
+We do not set your VAT number and return periods although we do convert your VAT transactions.
+This is something that you will want to set immediately.

 You can now set your VAT details as required.